-This Easy 30 Minute Marinara Sauce offers rich and sweet flavors that can be enjoyed on plenty of dishes.
+This Easy 30 Minute Marinara Sauce recipe offers rich and sweet flavors that can be enjoyed on plenty of dishes.
 Using a handful of basic ingredients and only 1 pot, you can whip up this classic Italian sauce in no time.

 Now, this is a recipe to keep on hand at all times!
 Never will you need to buy plain or processed pasta sauce ever again, thanks to this quick Marinara Sauce recipe.